Optimizing an article for the same keyword or keywords could lead to keyword cannibalization depending on its search intent.

 Why is Keyword Cannibalization a Serious Problem for SEO?

-It might be mistaken also with penalization especially when you see a slow continuous drop of organic traffic in Ahrefs and if there’s a recent Google update.
+It might also be mistaken with penalization, especially when you see a slow continuous drop of organic traffic in Ahrefs and if there’s a recent Google update.

-While it seems great to find your pages appear on the same result page, but it is advisable to either combined the content or deoptimize the other page/post and use another keyword for it to rank.
+While it seems great to find your pages appear on the same result page, it is advisable to either combined the content or deoptimize the other page/post and use another keyword for it to rank.